gisaia/ARLAS-server/docs/arlas-api-exploration.md

  - If `fetchGeometry-geohash`, then the returned geometry is the geohash extend of each bucket.
 It's applied only for Geohash aggregation type.
 It is not supported for term aggregation type.

 (6) If **fetchGeometry-centroid** and **collect_fct**=`geocentroid` are both set, the centroid of each bucket is only returned as the geo-aggregation geometry and not in the metrics.
 Same for **fetchGeometry-bbox** and **collect_fct**=`geobbox`

+ - > Example: `fetchHits-3(-timestamp, geometry)`.
+The 3 last positions are retrieved for each bucket

+*Note* that if the number of hits to fetch is not specified, 1 is considered as default.

+ - > Example: `fetchHits:(-timestamp, geometry)`.
+The last position is retrieved for each bucket

 | Service             | Aggregation type    | Interval                                 | Description                              |
 | ------------------- | ------------------- | ---------------------------------------- | ---------------------------------------- |